-- Recommendations for pharyngeal testing in all people with urogenital gonorrhoea, and for all contacts. - Recommendations for diagnosing disseminated gonococcal infection. - Recommendations for the management of ocular infection. - Ciprofloxacin is no longer recommended as first line therapy, given safety concerns, but may be used when judged clinically appropriate. - The dose of cefixime has been increased from 400 mg to 800 mg, due to increasing antimicrobial resistance. - When antimicrobial susceptibility is known, routine test of cure is no longer recommended for patients with anogenital infection who have received ceftriaxone 1 g.
+- Pharyngeal testing is recommended for all individuals with urogenital gonorrhoea, and all contacts. - Updated recommendations for diagnosing disseminated gonococcal infection and managing ocular infection. - Ciprofloxacin is no longer recommended as first line therapy due to safety concerns but may be used if clinically appropriate. - Cefixime dose increased from 400 mg single dose to 400mg as two separate doses 6-12 hours apart, due to rising antimicrobial resistance. - Routine test of cure is not necessary for anogenital infections treated with ceftriaxone 1g if infection is susceptible to ceftriaxone.